OmiJod/omi-cokerun/README.md

 - Get The Product Checked By The Boss
 - Get Coke Brick
 - Process The Brick and Get 8 Coke Packets

+# This is a Fork and the OG Resourse of @ProjectSloth